ammar3544/ammar3544/README.md

 ## 💬 **Quote Inspiratif**
-*"Don't ever let anyone make you feel like you don't deserver what you want."*
+*"Don't ever let anyone make you feel like you don't deserve what you want."*
 ***-10 Things I Hate About You***

 ## 🌎 **Mutualan Yuk!**